 Zelda II: The Adventure of Link (1987)

 As much of a huge success as Zelda was, a sequel was inevitable.
 And of course, the massive popularity of the first ensured that it sold out literally within minutes of launch, requiring Nintendo to scramble to get more copies out as soon as possible.
 However, Zelda II also proved to be the series' first heavily divisive game, changing up its format from a top-down viewpoint and a heavy focus on puzzles to more of a sidescrolling action-platformer with some RPG elements.
 Experience points, spells, unlocking new moves by completing subquests... hell, the game even had "random encounters" of a sort on the world map.
 It also possessed some notoriously uneven difficulty in places; while relatively easy for the first two dungeons, you then get sent to Death Mountain - a sprawling labyrinth filled to the brim with dangerous, aggressive enemies that required perfectly timed strikes and blocks to defeat.
 Later on they also get especially cheap, seemingly always positioned at the perfect place to knock you into a pit for an instant kill.
 Still, while the game is very challenging and much different from the series norm, it's well-made enough that I never got fed up with it and quit.
 Battling enemies is a real challenge for sure, but they never feel unfair - just tough.
 A lot of practice to overcome your foes, plus effectively managing your levels and upgrades, quickly becomes the key to winning out in Zelda II.
 It's also an underappreciated influencer in the gaming sphere, directly inspiring a lot of other video games like Battle of Olympus, Faxanadu and even the Wonder Boy games on Sega consoles.
-I wouldn't rank it as one of my favorite Zeldas, but it did inspire a lot of other great games and is quite a fun one in its own right once you've adapted to its style, so I'll give it a B.
+I wouldn't rank it as one of my favorite Zeldas, but it did inspire a lot of other great games (Monster World, Faxanadu and Battle of Olympus to name a few) and is quite a fun one in its own right once you've adapted to its style, so I'll give it a B.

 Zelda Game and Watch (1989)

 For those unaware, before Nintendo made game consoles and heck, even before they became popular in arcades with Donkey Kong, they had a line of LCD toys known as "Game and Watch".
 At first they were simple little games like Oil Panic, Octopus and Ball, but one of the last ones they made was one based on the Legend of Zelda.
 A surprisingly decent adaptation, too, having Link venture through a dungeon with branching paths, defeat "Goblins" to clear a room, and eventually come to a boss fight with one of the eight dragons; once they've conquered all eight, they'll rescue Princess Zelda.
-They incorporated a number of Zelda elements in too - you can find the Tomahawk (a powerful weapon to slay the bosses faster) earns hearts and Waters of Life to heal yourself, and even fire sword beams at full health (five hearts).
+They incorporated a number of Zelda elements in too - you can find the Tomahawk (a powerful weapon to slay the bosses faster) earn hearts and Waters of Life to heal yourself, and even fire sword beams at full health (five hearts).
 It's surprisingly good, and though the original handheld is pretty hard to find nowadays, you have a cheaper alternative in Game and Watch Gallery 4 for the Game Boy Advance (though you do have to spend quite a bit of time to unlock it).
 Far from the most sophisticated Zelda game, but unexpectedly fun for what it is, I'll give it a C.

 (There is also a simpler LCD Zelda game on a literal wristwatch called just "The Legend of Zelda Game Watch", but I've never played that one.)